This qualification has four stages, each comprising 120 credits.

 - engagement with learning and assessment within a pre-determined schedule or timetable – time management will be needed during your studies and the University will help you to develop these skills throughout your degree.

-In addition to the above, there are entry requirements for this qualification which include medical criteria; the regulatory body for the BA (Honours) in Social Work Scotland (the SSSC) has guidance
+In addition to the above, the regulatory body for the BA (Honours) in Social Work Scotland, the Scottish Social Services Council (SSSC), has guidance

 on health and disability relating to fitness for professional practice.

 For more detailed information, see the Accessibility Statements on individual module descriptions.
 If you feel you may need additional support, visit Disability support to find more about what we offer.